shahram-j/Musicality/README.md

 **The problem**

-After using YouTube and SoundCloud as solely music services, I can quite confidently conclude that discovering new music is not always as easy as one would expect.
+After using YouTube and SoundCloud as solely music services, I concluded that discovering new music is not always as easy as one would expect.
 Managing big libraries of music over long periods of time can become a hassle and sorting through your existing libraries to find a particular track is tedious.
 Creating a music service like Spotify was definitely not an option but rather combining existing services with the use of a middleman – Musicality – was the only feasible route I could take.

 **The solution**